Credit: Siddhartha Pathak

 In order to provide ongoing support for the RI2 program, the following will apply to intellectual property resulting from RI2-funded projects: if licensed to startup company, Caltech will receive increased equity or a convertible note from the startup commensurate with RI2 funding support; if licensed to an existing company, the RI2 funding will be recouped from royalties Caltech receives under the license.

-The RI2 Request for Proposals is sent out by the Vice Provost for Research at the beginning of each calendar year, with proposals due in early February.
-See below for the exact dates for 2017.
+HOW TO APPLY: The RI2 Request for Proposals is sent out by the Vice Provost for Research at the beginning of each calendar year, with proposals due in early March.
+See below for the exact dates for 2018.
 The application process will be specified in the Request for Proposals.
 Applications are open to Caltech faculty and participation is limited to one proposal per faculty member per year.
 Any questions email RI2@caltech.edu.
 See also the Grubstake page for additional funding opportunities.

-Applications should follow the template and evaluation rubric provided here
+Applications should follow the format for submission and evaluation rubric provided here

 Applicants should include a signed Division Approval Form (DAF) with their proposal submission - DAF available here